-Below is typical information for a range of finish types provided for guidance.
+Appendix 1 provides typical information for a range of finish types provided for guidance.
 Check supplier's specific product information for preparation, pre-coating and applications.

 In high humidity environments such as North Queensland or where there is a concern about infection, consider using a finish which contains a fungicide to prevent mould or bacterial growth.
 Seek further advice from your coatings supplier.
+Information on finishings can be found in Appendix 1.